fjod/Reinforced-wiki/Describe.md

 # Command annotations

-Every [[feature|features]] method returns you command instance. `CommandBase` contains `Annotation` property and fluent method `.Annotate` that allows you to describe the semantic sense of what this command means and why we take decision that this command must take place:
+Every [[feature|features]] method returns an instance of the command. `CommandBase` contains `Annotation` property and fluent method `.Annotate` that allows you to describe the semantic sense of what this command means and why we used the command in the first place.

 Example: we reduce tax fee rate if order subtotal is less than $1000